Law Enforcement Accreditation

 - Police Executive Research Forum (PERF)

 - Improve service delivery

 - Increase community and staff confidence in the agency

 The CALEA Accreditation Process is a proven modern management model.
 Once implemented, it presents the Chief Executive Officer (CEO) with a blueprint that promotes the efficient use of resources and improves service delivery—regardless of the size, geographic location, or functional responsibilities of the agency.
 This accreditation program provides public safety agencies an opportunity to voluntarily demonstrate that they meet an established set of professional standards.

 Questions regarding the APD's accreditation status can be directed to Accreditation Manager Liz Allen.

-*We are pleased to report that there are currently three other law enforcement agencies in Maine who have made this commitment to excellence and are in the 'self-assessment' phase of the accreditation process.
+*We are pleased to report that there are currently several other law enforcement agencies in Maine who have made this commitment to excellence and are in the 'self-assessment' phase of the accreditation process.